Vacant bedroom charge

-What if I don’t agree with the decisions DCJ Housing has made?
+What if I don’t agree with the decisions DCJ has made?

-You cannot appeal the decision to move to another property or appeal a decision to apply the vacant bedroom charge.
-However, if you can show that an offer of accommodation is not reasonable or disagree with any decision DCJ Housing made throughout the relocation process, you can request a formal review.
+You cannot appeal the decision to move to another property or appeal a decision to apply the Vacant bedroom charge.
+However, if you can show that an offer of accommodation is not reasonable or disagree with any decision DCJ made throughout the relocation process, you can request a formal review.
 To do this fill in the review of decisions application available online or from your local DCJ Housing office.